metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

 .. note::

-    For MLIP-only models (models that only predict energies and forces), ``metatrain`` provides base classes that implement most of the boilerplate code.
+    For MLIP-only architectures (that only predict energies and forces), ``metatrain`` provides base classes that implement most of the boilerplate code.
 See :doc:`new-mlip` for a complete guide on adding MLIP-only architectures.